jdittrich/userNeedResearchBook/text/allURBook.md

 ### Invent by principles

-Maybe you know Brat Victors [talk on »Inventing on Principle«](http://vimeo.com/36579366).
+Maybe you know Bret Victors [talk on »Inventing on Principle«](http://vimeo.com/36579366).
 He shows how he used the principle (you could as well say »motto« or »guideline«) *»Creators need an immediate connection to what they're creating«* to design software that allows to program or create animations – without